Destinations Greece The Cyclades Santorini

 Santorini

-The half-day boat trip from Fira's old port — to Nea Kameni, the still-active volcanic islet in the centre of the caldera (a 30-minute hike up the steaming cone to the crater rim), then to Palea Kameni for a swim in the sulphur-warmed hot-spring cove (the water turns brick-red from the iron oxide).
-Boats leave roughly every hour from 11 a.m.; €30–45 with a small operator, €60–90 with the big tour boats.
-Take a small operator.
+The half-day boat trip out of Fira's old port.
+First to Nea Kameni, the still-active volcanic islet in the centre of the caldera (a 30-minute hike up the steaming cone to the crater rim), then to Palea Kameni for a swim in the sulphur-warmed hot-spring cove, where the iron oxide turns the water brick-red.
+Boats leave roughly hourly from 11 a.m., €30–45 with a small operator, €60–90 with the big tour boats.
+Take the small operator.

 From Fira old portTake a small boatBring a swim — turns brick-red